eProsima/Fast-DDS-monitor/docs/rst/notes/notes.rst

 This release includes the following **fixes**:

-    * Change text selection color in idl view.
+    * Change text selection color in IDL view.
     * Fix documentation job in CI.
     * Fix counters and change endpoint names in problems view.
     * Fix graphical errors in DomainGraphLayout.